THE Method for Crevice Corrosion Repassivation Potentials

 Localized corrosion, including crevice corrosion, is a leading cause of corrosion-induced failures.
 THE Method (Tsujikawa-Hisamatsu-Electrochemical Method) has been proposed to measure crevice corrosion repassivation potentials.

-This protocol for studying the repassivation potential of a corroding crevice was first suggested by Tsujikawa and Hisamatsu in 1980 (Ref 1,2).
-Recent interest in very long service-life alloys (Ref 3,4) has rekindled interest.
-We became involved when a Gamry user asked us to prepare a special script to automate the testing.
+This protocol for studying the repassivation potential of a corroding crevice was first suggested by Tsujikawa and Hisamatsu in 1980.1,2 Recent interest in very long service-life alloys 3,4 has rekindled interest in this protocol.
+Gamry Instruments became involved when a Gamry user asked us to prepare a special Framework™ script to automate the testing.

-Because of Gamry’s Open Source Scripting approach to software development, the experiments were fairly easily done in the Gamry FrameworkTM ExplainTM scripting language.
-Gamry’s Echem Analyst™ scripts, written in Microsoft’s Visual Basic for Applications, were also easily modified.
+Because of Gamry’s Open-source Scripting approach to software development, the experiments were fairly easily created in the Gamry FrameworkTM ExplainTM scripting language.
+Gamry’s Echem AnalystTM scripts, written in Microsoft’s Visual Basic® for Applications, were also easily modified.

 During these potentiostatic steps the current is monitored.
 If the current continues to increase, that is the indication that crevice corrosion is continuing.
 If the current does not increase when the potential is held for two hours, then the repassivation potential has been reached.

-The THE Tecchnique is described in ASTM Standard G 192.
+The THE Technique is described in ASTM Standard G 192.
 The THE technique is included with the Gamry DC105 DC Corrosion Technique Software.